lithdoh/de5n352ke4riwl3/README.md

 Filter Color Coding -- When filters are set as a result of your part selection and not because you checked filter checkboxes, they will appear in a different color and will be disabled; to remove them you have to remove the relevant selection.
 One color for each type of part that affects filters, and the default color for manually set checkboxes.

+Tools List -- Tells you which tools are required for installation of new parts or removal of old parts.

+Dependency Graph -- A visualization of which parts depend on which other parts.

 # de5n352ke4riwl3